 In this thruster the propellant diffuser serves to deliver gaseous propellant to the thruster channel and to electrically isolate the anode plate from the gas feed pipes.
 Propellant delivery has two primary considerations: even distribution, and propellant longevity.
-It is advantageous for propellant to remain channel for as long as possible (longevity) because this increases the amount of time in which propellant neutrals may experience an ionization event.
+It is advantageous for propellant to remain within the channel for as long as possible (longevity) because this increases the amount of time in which propellant neutrals may experience an ionization event.
 Axial injection of propellant reduces longevity by providing a straight-line path for propellant to exit the channel, so to create a longer path and introduce turbulence into the gas flow, the team designed a diffuser which injects propellant azimuthally.
 This was achieved by flowing the propellant into the diffuser through two inlet holes which filled a toroidal plenum that served to more evenly distribute the pressure profile radially.
 Branching off of this toroidal plenum were a number of helical channels which carried the propellant to the channel.
-These helical tubes redirected the propellant injection has previously been explored in a limited context, with a previous study reporting higher performance of a cylindrical HET with azimuthal injection than radial injection [14], but the method of injecting propellant via a plenum and series of tubes all entirely composed of cavities within a unibody component is unique among diffusers.
-Furthermore, the particular geometries used in the final design of this diffuser cannot be fabricated with subtractive manufacturing techniques, so must be 3D printed.
-For these reasons the team filed a patent for the part.
+These helical tubes redirected the propellant's trajectory such that it was